VolodymyrChapman/Encoding-sequences-with-over-4-states/README.md

 # Encoding
-Methods of encoding messages (or any sequence of more than 4 possible states) using a circular Chaos Game Representation (CGR) algorithm.
+Methods of encoding messages (or any sequence with more than 4 possible states) using a circular Chaos Game Representation (CGR) algorithm.
 Important note: Unlike square CGR, use of symbolic python (SymPy) is essential for accuracy of the circular chaos game encoding method due to the use of irrational numbers.